Pratikchandrathakur/love-to-code/README.md

 # love-to-code
 this is for the love of programming
-*this iS THO READ TO MAKE LATER IMPROVEMENT LATER *
+*THIS IS TO YOU READ TO MAKE SOME CHANGES IN YOUR CODE LATER *